uspki/policies/certificate-policy.md

 The CAs SHALL issue X.509 Version two (2) CRLs.

 ### 7.2.2 CRL and CRL entry extensions
-a. reasonCode (required)
+**a. reasonCode (required)**
+**Required/Optional:** Required
 This entry extension SHALL be present.
 The reasonCode value SHALL be populated in accordance with Section 4.9.1 for revocation reasons encompassing Key Compromise (reasonCode: keyCompromise) or CA Compromise (reasonCode: cACompromise).

 ## 7.3 OCSP profile